ralph-mcardell/sh-utils/doc/dict.md

 # 'y-value' of the graph line.

 # Define a graph_line_op function that is called for each sample for
-# each line with samply value as parameter 2 and the y-coordinate passed
+# each line with sample value as parameter 2 and the y-coordinate passed
 # as parameter 4 (the ${lines_remaining} argument), running from
 # ${graph_lines}-1 to 0
 graph_line_op() {